yakultproducer/BOT-NorthStar/README.md

-# NorthStar's Discord Bot
+# NorthStar Discord Bot

 ## Description
-This is a project to make me involved more into python, API, Libraries and try a little bit of Database.
-Since this is my first ever project, therefore there are still many improvement that can be made.
+This is a project to make me involved more into Python, API, Libraries, and try a little bit of Database.
+Since this is my first-ever project, therefore there are still many improvements that can be made.

 ## Functions
-This Discord bot that have the following functions:
+This Discord bot has the following functions:
 - Chat Logging
 - Verify New Member
 - Poll
-- Get League of Legend Player's Info
+- Get League of Legends Player's Info
 - Game of Tic Tac Toe
 - Game of Connect Three